Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$

 Returning to Fig.~\ref{fig4n}(a), the dispersion of the SOE is completely different from that of \onelayer~\cite{Kim2012,Kim2014Excitonic}, whose form is characteristic of a magnetic insulator.
-Instead the upward dispersion around ${\vec Q} = (0,0)$ follows the form found in the paramagnetic metal Sr$_2$RhO$_4$ \cite{Zimmermann2023} and the doubled periodicity compared to \onelayer~[purple line in Fig.~\ref{fig4n}(a)] shows no evidence of AF character.
-From these observations we conclude that, despite the short-range-correlated magnetic background in \SIO~systems, the propagation of the SOE is dominated by metallic hopping processes of the conduction electrons.
-The fact that the SOE can be so different from \onelayer, while the magnetic dispersion has so many similarities, underlines the complex nature of collective excitations in this class of materials.
-It also confirms that there is no contradiction between the presence of the gapped and broadened paramagnon and the semimetallic nature both of heterostructured \SIO~beyond $m = 2$ and of bulk \SIO.
+Instead, the upward dispersion around ${\vec Q} = (0,0)$ follows the form found in the paramagnetic metal Sr$_2$RhO$_4$ \cite{Zimmermann2023} and the doubled ${\vec Q}$-space periodicity relative to \onelayer~[purple line in Fig.~\ref{fig4n}(a)] shows no evidence of AF character.
+From thius result we conclude that, despite the short-range-correlated magnetic background in \SIO~systems, the propagation of the SOE is dominated by metallic hopping processes of the conduction electrons.